 Kirsty Anantharajah is a lawyer admitted in the ACT with a background in refugee protection.
 Kirsty has degrees in Arts and Law (Hons I) from the Australian National University.
-Her research interests are Environmental Regulation and Human Rights Regulation.
+Her research interests are climate change governance in the pacific region and human rights regulation.

 Kirsty is a research associate on Professor Neil Gunningham’s DFAT funded project, Harnessing financial markets and institutional investment to increase the penetration of clean energy in the Asia Pacific.
-In this project, she is particularly interested in innovative forms of energy aid in Sri Lanka and Fiji.
+In this project, she is particularly interested in innovative forms of energy aid in the Solomon Islands and Fiji.